hashgraph/hedera-nft-auction-demo/README.md

 __Create a simple token__

 This command will create a token named `test` with a symbol of `tst`, an initial supply of `1` and `0` decimals.

+_Note: This command will create the token using the `OPERATOR_ID` defined in the `.env` file, it may be desirable to use a separate account to create the token than that used to run the auction node._

 First, create a file containing the specification of the token [Token specification](#token-specification), save it somewhere such that the application has access to it.